Herbal aficionado Caroline MacDougall received dream guidance to launch her own company, revolutionizing the healthy beverage industry.

 In the summer of 1994, MacDougall envisioned images from Mediterranean countries decorating Teeccino’s pouch-like bags.
 Designing the packaging led MacDougall to discover a dramatic family connection: her great-grandmother, Alice Foote MacDougall, a colorful figure in New York City during the early 1990s, owned coffee shops and eventually a gourmet coffee-roasting business.
 Alice decorated her restaurants with Mediterranean scenes.
 MacDougall found they shared, nearly a century apart, the struggles of businesswomen and single mothers.

-IS readers know dreams have motivated innovation in culture and science as well business.
+Dreams have motivated innovation in culture and science as well business.
 Twice, dreams led the 19th century German chemist August Kekule to major scientific discoveries, including configuration of the Benzene molecule.
 Paul McCartney has said a dream contributed to creating the Beatles’ best-selling song Yesterday.

 As a child, MacDougall was discouraged from listening to her dreams, but the family modus operandi had little effect on her.
 In the early 1970s while immersed in work in the Amazon rainforests, she read antique books about herbs in her dreams.
 Her passion for the nutritional benefits of herbs and for the locales where they grow was most likely born in those nighttime visions.